 Accountant Document Compliance: Verification Guide

-Document compliance guide for accountants and auditors.
-AML obligations, ISA standards, supporting documents checklist, and MTD requirements for UK firms.
+Document compliance guide for accountants and auditors in Australia.
+AML/CTF obligations, auditing standards, supporting documents checklist

 Summarize this article with

-Accountants and auditors in the United Kingdom bear direct legal responsibility for verifying the authenticity and completeness of supporting documents.
-Under the Money Laundering Regulations 2022 (MLR 2022), accounting professionals are designated as "relevant persons" subject to anti-money laundering (AML) obligations, including customer due diligence, suspicious activity reporting, and document retention.
-Combined with ISA (UK) auditing standards and Making Tax Digital (MTD) requirements, the compliance framework for document verification is both broad and enforceable.
+Accountants and auditors in Australia bear direct legal responsibility for verifying the authenticity and completeness of supporting documents.
+Under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act), accounting professionals providing designated services are subject to anti-money laundering obligations, including customer due diligence, suspicious matter reporting, and document retention.
+Combined with Australian Auditing Standards and Australian Taxation Office (ATO) reporting requirements, the compliance framework for document verification is both broad and enforceable.

-This guide covers the regulatory obligations, the documents that require verification, the applicable auditing standards, and the practical tools available to streamline compliance for accounting and audit firms.
+This guide covers the regulatory obligations, the documents that require verification, the applicable auditing standards, and the practical tools available to streamline compliance for accounting and audit firms operating in Australia.

 Regulatory Framework: AML and Document Obligations for Accountants

-The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2022 require accountants to apply customer due diligence measures, verify the identity of clients using reliable and independent sources, and maintain records for at least five years after the business relationship ends (UK Government, MLR 2022).
+The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 requires accountants providing designated services to apply customer due diligence measures, verify the identity of clients using reliable and independent sources, and maintain records for at least seven years after the business relationship ends (Australian Government, AML/CTF Act 2006).

 The core obligations include:

-• Client identification and verification: verifying the identity of individuals using government-issued photo ID and proof of address, and verifying legal entities using Companies House records, certificates of incorporation, and beneficial ownership declarations.
+- Client identification and verification: verifying the identity of individuals using government-issued photo ID and proof of address, and verifying legal entities using ASIC records, certificates of registration, and beneficial ownership declarations.

-• Risk assessment: conducting a firm-wide risk assessment and applying enhanced due diligence to higher-risk clients, politically exposed persons (PEPs), and clients in high-risk jurisdictions.
+- Risk assessment: conducting a firm-wide risk assessment and applying enhanced customer due diligence to higher-risk clients, politically exposed persons (PEPs), and clients in high-risk jurisdictions.

-• Suspicious Activity Reports (SARs): filing reports with the National Crime Agency (NCA) when there are grounds to suspect money laundering or terrorist financing.
+- Suspicious Matter Reports (SMRs): filing reports with the Australian Transaction Reports and Analysis Centre (AUSTRAC) when there are grounds to suspect money laundering or terrorist financing (AUSTRAC, Suspicious Matter Reporting).

-• Record keeping: retaining copies of identification documents, transaction records, and due diligence evidence for five years after the end of the business relationship.
+- Record keeping: retaining copies of identification documents, transaction records, and due diligence evidence for seven years after the end of the business relationship.

-The FRC's Ethical Standard and ISA (UK) 250 require auditors to consider laws and regulations throughout the audit, including those related to fraud and money laundering (FRC, ISA (UK) 250).
-Non-compliance can result in regulatory sanctions from the professional body, including fines, suspension, or removal from the register.
+The Auditing and Assurance Standards Board (AUASB) issues Australian Auditing Standards that require auditors to consider laws and regulations throughout the audit, including those related to fraud and money laundering (AUASB).
+Non-compliance can result in regulatory sanctions from ASIC or the professional body, including fines, suspension, or removal from the register.

-ICAEW publishes detailed AML guidance for its members, covering practical procedures for client onboarding, ongoing monitoring, and record keeping.
-The guidance specifies acceptable forms of identification, verification methods, and the standard of evidence required (ICAEW, AML Guidance).
+CPA Australia and CA ANZ publish detailed AML guidance for their members, covering practical procedures for client onboarding, ongoing monitoring, and record keeping.
+The guidance specifies acceptable forms of identification, verification methods, and the standard of evidence required.

 Supporting Documents Checklist: Purpose, Retention, and Format